 - 1.0 Membership (10+): Chair of the Senate, Chair of Academic Policy and Planning, Chair of University Resources and Planning, Chair of Faculty Affairs, Chair of Diversity, Equity and Inclusion.
 For colleges not otherwise represented among these Senate positions, membership will be augmented with a tenured or probationary faculty representative from each missing college planning committee to ensure that each college has at least one representative on the Tenure-Track Planning Committee.
 Colleges represented shall be: Arts and Letters, Education, Engineering, Fowler College of Business, Health and Human Services, Professional Studies and Fine Arts, Sciences, Library and Imperial Valley. - 1.1.
 The Chair of the Tenure-Track Planning Committee will determine any gaps and coordinate with the Chair of the Committee on Committees and Elections (CCE).
-CCE will oversee the filling of vacancies within the relevant colleges.
+CCE will oversee the filling of vacancies within the relevant colleges. - 1.2.

-- 1.2.
 Members are not required to be current Senators. - 1.3.
 The Provost shall serve in an advisory capacity to the committee. - 2.0 Function and Process: The Committee shall annually consider the Senate's Tenure-Track Planning Policy and programming initiatives, review requests and supporting documentation, and recommend to the Provost the allocation of new and vacated tenured and probationary faculty positions. - 2.1.
 The Provost should provide to the Tenure-Track Planning Committee in the Spring semester the number of hires and search proposals for searches that will launch in the following academic year.
-In the event final budgetary information is not available, the number of vacated faculty lines, new hires, and search proposals will be shared with the Tenure-Track Planning Committee as soon as possible. - 2.2.
+If final budgetary information is unavailable, the number of vacated faculty lines, new hires, and search proposals will be shared with the Tenure-Track Planning Committee as soon as possible. - 2.2.
 Each committee member will solicit feedback from their respective college planning committee about the process of shared governance utilized in each college's planning process.
 That information will be shared with the entire Tenure-Track Planning Committee as part of the committee's overall recommendations. - 2.3.
 The Tenure-Track Planning Committee will make its preliminary recommendations by the end of the spring semester based on the guidelines of the Tenure-Track Planning Policy, Building on Inclusive Excellence faculty hiring program policy, and any other relevant policies or directives. - 3.0 Recommendation: After appropriate consultation with the Tenure-Track Planning Committee, the Provost shall determine and communicate to the university a decision concerning allocation of the distribution of new faculty lines across academic affairs.
+The Provost shall report back to the Tenure-Track Planning Committee and the full Senate the final set of positions allocated in each hiring cycle, and shall justify decisions that deviate from the recommendations of the TTPC. - 4.0 Cluster Hires: The Tenure-Track Planning Committee shall be involved in the establishment of University-wide cluster hires as described in section 6 of the University Policies: Faculty, Tenure-Track Planning.